Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 Output from the route command on a Linux host.
 Most endpoints have a simple routing table, similar to this.
 It shows the default route (0.0.0.0/0) via the host configured as the default gateway (10.1.0.254) over the network interface eth0.
 The second line of the table shows the subnet for local traffic (10.1.0.0/24).
 This network is directly connected, represented by the 0.0.0.0 gateway.

--   tracert—uses [[ICMP]] probes to report the round trip time (RTT) for hops between the local host and a host on a remote network. tracert is the Windows version of the tool.
+-   [[tracert]]—uses [[ICMP]] probes to report the round trip time (RTT) for hops between the local host and a host on a remote network. tracert is the Windows version of the tool.
--   traceroute—performs route discovery from a Linux host. traceroute uses [[UDP]] probes rather than ICMP, by default.
+-   [[traceroute]]—performs route discovery from a Linux host. traceroute uses [[UDP]] probes rather than ICMP, by default.
--   pathping—provides statistics for latency and packet loss along a route over a longer measuring period. pathping is a Windows tool; the equivalent on Linux is mtr  **( Rogue host is modifying traffic before forwarding it, with the side effect of increasing network latency)**.
+-   [[pathping]]—provides statistics for latency and packet loss along a route over a longer measuring period. pathping is a Windows tool; the equivalent on Linux is mtr  **( Rogue host is modifying traffic before forwarding it, with the side effect of increasing network latency)**.

 In a security context, **[[high latency]] at the default gateway compared to a baseline might indicate a man-in-the-middle attack.**
 **High latency on other hops could be a sign of denial of service, or could just indicate network congestion.**